jeremycg/pythoncourse/_posts/2016-02-23-lesson-02-applied.md

 * Update the above function to return as above, but with a return of True when called on an empty list: myfruits([]) will give True

-* (Advanced) Write a function to find the xth prime number: myprime(x)
+* (Advanced, optional) Write a function to find the xth prime number: myprime(x)

-* Modify the above function to be recursive
+* (Advanced, optional) Modify the above function to be recursive

-* Modify this function to be cached - does it help with performance?
+* (Advanced, optional) Modify this function to be cached - does it help with performance?
 Why/Why not?